This was my second time in the North East and I couldn’t be happier that it was Arunachal Pradesh!

 Please ensure you get an experienced driver for the roads of Arunachal Pradesh since your life is no joke.
 There was a lot of mist and no visibility on the hairpin bends at most of the places.
 Mr Jagat maneuvers the roads smoothly and more importantly safely!
 I wouldn’t recommend self-drive.

-This post is in collaboration with Undiscovered Northeast – All the views, comments and photos are mine.
+This post is in collaboration with Undiscovered Northeast, however, all the views, comments and photos are mine.

 Other blogs you might find blogs interesting :